Labor & Delivery FAQs regarding COVID-19

 I have a large family who would like to visit me and the baby at the hospital.
 Is that still possible?

 We understand you want to share the joy of a new life with family and loved ones.
-For the safety and health of our patients and caregivers, patients in labor may have one support person per stay, from admission to discharge.
+For the safety and health of our patients and caregivers, patients in labor may have two support persons per stay, from admission to discharge.
 Please know this is in direct support of the health of you and your child, and we are grateful for your understanding.

 You can access information on Hoag’s visitor policy here.